 - To the remaining lemon juice mixture, add the minced garlic and mix.
 Drizzle all over the fish fillets.

 - Bake in the heated oven for until it begins to flake easily with a fork (10 minutes should do it, but begin checking earlier).
 Remove from heat and sprinkle chopped parsley.
+Serve immediately.

-- Serving suggestions: Serve immediately with Lebanese rice and this Mediterranean chickpea salad or this traditional Greek salad.
+- Serving suggestions: Serve immediately with Lebanese rice and this Mediterranean chickpea salad or traditional Greek salad.

 - Cook's Tip: This recipe has been edited adding step #5 to achieve more color.
 Be sure to use a fish spatula to carefully turn the fish in the skillet.